bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Hey there and welcome to developing a web app with the power of Node!
+<p>Hey there and welcome to developing a web app with the power of Node!</p>

-My name is Guy Yachdav and I\'m a postdoctoral researcher at the department for Bioinformatics and Computational Biology at the TU Munich (Technical University of Munich).
+<p>My name is Guy Yachdav and I&apos;m a postdoctoral researcher at the
+department for Bioinformatics and Computational Biology at the TU Munich (Technical University of Munich).
 I am also the leader for this course.
 For the past 10 years I ran multiple JavaScript software development projects in both industry and academia.
-I\'m a Google Summer of Code mentor and I\'m also a JavaScript lecturer at the TU Munich.
+I&apos;m a Google Summer of Code mentor and I&apos;m also a JavaScript lecturer at the TU Munich.</p>

-The second mentor in this course is Dr. Tatyana Goldberg who is also a postdoctoral researcher and a true open-source enthusiast.
-Tatyana is also a Google Summer of Code mentor and she has organized events to teach JavaScript to beginners.
+<p>The second mentor in this course is Dr. Tatyana Goldberg who is also a
+postdoctoral researcher and a true open-source enthusiast.
+Tatyana is also a Google Summer of Code mentor and she has organized events to teach JavaScript to beginners.</p>

-Our third mentor Dmitrii Nechaev is a Master\'s student who has vast experience in JavaScript development.
+<p>Our third mentor Dmitrii Nechaev is a Master&apos;s student who has vast
+experience in JavaScript development.
 Dmitrii is a gifted JavaScript guru who can take you through all the tricks and hidden shortcuts of the language.
-He has been teaching JavaScript for over five years.
+He has been teaching JavaScript for over five years.</p>

-The fourth mentor, Christian Dallago is also a Master\'s student and an expert full stack developer who knows the ins and outs of JavaScript back-end technologies.
-Christian has been involved in JavaScript as a developer and as a teacher for over two years.
-Dennis Schwartz, our fifth mentor, is a Master\'s student in Bioinformatics who is passionate about open-source development and community building.
+<p>The fourth mentor, Christian Dallago is also a Master&apos;s student and an
+expert full stack developer who knows the ins and outs of JavaScript back-end technologies.
+Christian has been involved in JavaScript as a developer and as a teacher for over two years.</p>

+<p>Dennis Schwartz, our fifth mentor, is a Master&apos;s student in Bioinformatics
+who is passionate about open-source development and community building.</p>

-The sixth mentor, Sebastian Wilzbach, is also a Master\'s Bioinformatics student and a JavaScript wonder kid.
-Sebastian has developed countless open-source tools, some of which got published in scientific journals.
+<p>The sixth mentor, Sebastian Wilzbach, is also a Master&apos;s Bioinformatics
+student and a JavaScript wonder kid.
+Sebastian has developed countless open-source tools, some of which got published in scientific journals.</p>

-All of us are part of the department for Bioinformatics and Computational Biology.
+<p>All of us are part of the department for Bioinformatics and
+Computational Biology.
 We always strive to make the biological data we work with easy to understand.
 So, a few years ago we started working on developing JavaScript tools to visualize biological data.
 We joined